telerik/winforms-docs/rangeselector/properties-and-events.md

   * __Immeadiate__: This is the default value, the chart is updated as the range selector element is being moved
   * __Deferred__ : The chat will be updated when the range selector element is released.

->note The *Deferred* update mode may be suitable for scenarios in which the chart has been loaded with extremely large data sets.
+>tip The *Deferred* update mode may be suitable for scenarios in which the chart has been loaded with extremely large data sets.

 >caption Figure 1: UpdateMode.Immediate
 ![rangeselector-properties-and-events 001](images/rangeselector-properties-and-events001.gif)